Home · About · Store · Subscriptions · Ad rates · Submission guidelines · News · Contact us · Links · More

 November

-17, 2006 – Issue 10 of Neo-opsis
+17, 2006 – Issue 10

-Science Fiction Magazine is now in print!
+of Neo-opsis Science Fiction Magazine is now in print!

-November 17, 2006 – Bundoran Press is having a book launch
+November 17, 2006 – Bundoran Press

-Fiction Magazine anthology in Prince George, BC, Thursday, November 23rd,
+Best of Neo-opsis Science Fiction Magazine anthology in Prince George,

-2006 7:00 – 9:00 pm Artspace, above Books & Co.
-There will be readings and
+above Books & Co.
+There will be readings and door prizes.

 November 4, 2006 – Neo-opsis

-reviewer John W. Herbert has some photos from Vcon 31 up on his blog site Confessions of a Pop-Cult Junkie.
+reviewer John W. Herbert has some photos from Vcon 31

-October 13, 2006 – The Best of
+October 13, 2006 – The

-was a big success.
-The event featured Virginia O’Dine, from Bundoran Press, reading from Frank
+Best of Neo-opsis Science Fiction Magazine Anthology launch at Vcon 31 was a big success.
+The event featured Virginia O’Dine, from Bundoran Press, reading from Frank Gunderloy’s

-Gunderloy’s story The Silver Connection, Nina Munteanu reading from her
+story The Silver Connection, Nina Munteanu

-Neo-opsis Science Fiction Magazine issue 8.
+editorial from Neo-opsis Science Fiction Magazine issue 8.

-October 3, 2006 –
+October 3, 2006 – Bundoran Press

-October 8, 2006 at Vcon 31 (A Vancouver
+launch on Sunday, October 8, 2006 at Vcon 31 (A Vancouver Science Fiction Convention).

-Nina Munteanu will be attending the launch.
+will be attending the launch.

 October